z-lab/paroquant/README.md

 ## Usage

-ParoQuant currently supports LLaMA-2, LLaMA-3, and Qwen3 model families.

-First, run the optimization script to obtain the optimized checkpoints:
+First, run the optimization script to obtain the optimized checkpoints.
+The checkpoints will be stored in `output/<model_name>`.

 ```bash
 ./experiments/optimize/4bit.sh Qwen/Qwen3-8B
 ```

-The checkpoints will be stored in `output/<model_name>`.
 Then, create a huggingface model with pseudo quantization (*i.e.,* model weights are in FP16 simulating the quantization) or real quantization (*i.e.*, model weights are in INT4):

 ```bash
 # pseudo quantization